 Dancing Monster fits into that mindset rather neatly.

 Launched in 1983, this thing was developed by Commodore Business Machines (UK) Ltd. It’s in the shooter genre, from a kind of first-person perspective.

 There’s also some dancing in it.
 Well, okay, lots of dancing.
 By a monster.

-Apparently, the games’s developers were Peter Dekany and Denes Baan.
+Apparently, the game’s developers were Peter Dekany and Denes Baan.
 The genre is “miscellaneous”, which is pretty accurate.

-What’s actually going on is a beautiful princess is turned into a monster and is ordered to dance for eternity.
+What’s actually going on with the plot?
+The idea is there’s a beautiful princess who’s turned into a monster and is ordered to dance for eternity.

 As the player, it’s your job to disassemble the monster by firing at certain body parts.
 Behold!